-Mob Angered By Airstrikes Tries To Storm U.S. Embassy Compound In Baghdad
+U.S. Sends Reinforcements As Protesters Try To Enter U.S. Embassy Compound In Baghdad

 "We responded defensively to the Iranian proxy attack that killed an American citizen and wounded American and Iraqi soldiers," Secretary of State Mike Pompeo tweeted.
 "Now, Iranian backed groups are threatening our Embassy in Baghdad."

 Pompeo added that he spoke with Iraq's president and prime minister to "reiterate their obligation to protect our U.S. personnel and property."
-Likewise, Trump accused Iran of orchestrating the attack and said "we expect Iraq to use its forces to protect the Embassy."
+Trump accused Iran of orchestrating the attack and said, "We expect Iraq to use its forces to protect the Embassy."

 According to a State Department readout of Pompeo's calls, the Iraqi officials "assured the Secretary that they took seriously their responsibility for and would guarantee the safety and security of U.S. personnel and property."